 The ACCC also notes that the Australian Government has established a Ministerial Forum to coordinate a whole-of-government approach to addressing vehicle emissions, and is considering measures to encourage the uptake of low emissions vehicles (see section 6.3.2).

 Fuel Economy

 MPG

 Standard pickups range from 10 to 21 MPG.
-The best whiche rates 99 MPGe.
-Values are based on gaseline and for the feet performance and ratings based on E85.
+The best vehicle rates 99 MPGe.
+Values are based on gestime and to not reflect performance and ratings based on ESS.